What Is Monkeyshines and How Do You Do It?

 What exactly is Monkeyshines?

-In 2003, a local, unknown artist known as Ms. Monkey started Tacoma's Monkeyshines tradition.
+In 2003, a local unknown artist known as Ms. Monkey started Tacoma's Monkeyshines tradition.
 Ms. Monkey wanted to brighten up the mood around town, and she decided to make one-of-a-kind pieces of glass art to hide around town.
 The idea was that people would randomly come across these glass baubles while out and about in Tacoma.
 Ms. Monkey and some friends got to work creating these glass pieces, and the first year they created about 200 pieces.
-Their intent was to distribute them by Christmas, but the project took longer than anticipated, and the next holiday on the horizon was Chinese New Year, so they took the opportunity to celebrate and distribute their glass creations around town.
+Their intent was to distribute them by Christmas, but the project took longer than anticipated, and the next holiday on the horizon was Lunar New Year, so they took the opportunity to celebrate and distribute their glass creations around town.

 Over the years, the tradition got bigger and bigger as more people found out about it.
 Monkeyshines took on a life of its own, with other groups creating their own pieces of art to hide around Tacoma for locals to find in the city-wide scavenger hunt.

-Generally, the hunt happens on and around Chinese New Year, but you’ll want to follow the Monkeyshines Facebook for details!
+Generally, the hunt happens on and around Lunar New Year, but you’ll want to follow the Monkeyshines Facebook for details!
 On the day of the big scavenger hunt, many people wake up in the early hours of the morning while it’s still dark to begin the hunt for Monkeyshines throughout Tacoma.
 Searching in public spaces is a good place to start, and you’ll want to bundle up and bring a flashlight if you’re out in the wee hours!

 So if you’re out hunting for a piece of art... what exactly are you looking for?